Skip to content

 mu

-Viscosity at relieving temperature (cP).
+Viscosity at the relieving temperature (cP).

 TYPE: float